 - Suppurating sores – or pus between your teeth and gums

 - Your teeth "feel funny" – or "different" when you bite

 - Your partial dentures no longer fit properly

-While any one of the symptoms listed above may indicate you are suffering from Periodontitis, two or more at the same time will almost certainly indicate that you should see your dentist or periodontist for treatment of gum disease.
+Any one of the symptoms listed above may indicate you are suffering from Periodontitis.
+Two or more at the same time will almost certainly indicate that you should see your dentist or periodontist for treatment.